traitecoevo/austraits.build/docs/Building.md

 ## Sources

-For each dataset in the compilation there is the option to list primary and secondary citation.s The primary citation The original study in which data were collected while the secondary citation is A subsequent study where data were compiled or re-analysed and then made available.
+For each dataset in the compilation there is the option to list primary and secondary citations.
+The primary citation The original study in which data were collected while the secondary citation is A subsequent study where data were compiled or re-analysed and then made available.
 These references are included in two places: